The-AI-Framework-and-Data-Tech-Lab-HK/ContextHub/README.md

   - Mapping external benchmarks onto ContextHub's context model to measure governance behavior, rather than treating ContextHub as another retrieval baseline.
     - Derived-memory staleness under cascading updates, with cost accounting aligned to the benchmark's own protocol (via [`integrations/memebench`](integrations/memebench/)).
     - Additional harnesses for cross-agent privacy and enterprise-collaboration tasks live under [`integrations/`](integrations/); see [Research](#research-).
+- [ ] **Cost-Aware Propagation** (research track, cuts across phases)
+  - Build side (landed, opt-in): a confidence cascade discovers `derived_from` edges cheapest-tier-first at write time, and staleness cascades along those edges multi-hop.
+  - Propagation side (in progress): route the staleness check itself through the same cheap-first / escalate-when-uncertain cascade inside the propagation engine, so each edge spends only as much compute as it warrants — with a bound on what gets missed.
+See [Research](#research-).
 - [ ] **Phase 5 — Production Hardening**
   - Multi-instance deployment: propagation engine runs concurrently across nodes (PostgreSQL `SKIP LOCKED`)
   - MCP Server for broader agent framework integration